smallrye/smallrye-reactive-messaging/documentation/src/main/docs/amqp/sending-amqp-messages.md

 ## Back Pressure and Credits

-The back-pressure is handled by AMQP *credits*.
-The outbound connector only requests the amount of allowed credits.
+The back-pressure is handled by the `max-inflight-messages` attribute and AMQP *credits*.
+The outbound connector requests messages minimum between `max-inflight-messages` and credits allowed by the broker.
 When the amount of credits reaches 0, it waits (in a non-blocking fashion) until the broker grants more credits to the AMQP sender.

+When `max-inflight-messages` is set to 0, only AMQP credits apply to limit the requests.

+Note that if an AMQP message send fails, it is retried until `reconnect-attempts` is reached.
+If the client reconnects to the broker during the retry, failing messages are sent again but the message order is not preserved.

+To preserve the message order in this case you can set `max-inflight-messages` to

 ## Configuration Reference